 Our mission is to protect the quality of life in Orange County by ensuring equal access to housing opportunities, fostering diversity and preserving dignity and human rights.

-For information, call (800) 698-FAIR.
+For information, call the Fair Housing Council of Orange County at (800) 698-FAIR.
 (714) 569-0823 | info@fairhousingoc.org | www.fairhosuingoc.org